eric-sclafani/deltastar/refactoring.md

 This leads me to discuss the reason for Deltastar: I wish to make a fully-fledged DFST library with an API that is both approachable to people new to formal language theory, and scalable for those who already have a background.

 One more point is that OpenFST computes **`non-deterministic`** FSTs from the ground up.
 Without going into great detail (yet), these types of machines are indeed powerful and expressive but lack certain qualities that deterministic machines have that I and other computational linguists value.
 I seek to write a formula for creating FSTs that is **`deterministic by construction`**.
 That is, there will only ever exist one path that a string can traverse.
-I will go into *much* greater detail about this in the future, so stay tuned~.

-# The Great Refactoring

-I have learned a lot of things since I began this project, namely what my algorithms are capable of, and more importantly, **not capable of**.
-In order to sculpt deltastar to meet my vision, I need to refactor the entire code base.
-Thus, you can think of this project in its current state as a proof of concept.

-Like I mentioned before, deltastar in its current state only offers rewrite rule compilation.
-However, I wish it to be more than that, which is why I've decided to not publish it to Pypi yet.
-Details for the sweeping changes are outlined in TODO.md.

 # Usage